arielsl/LynBot/README.md

 Shares a link to Serenes Forest with the given search query, if no query is provided it returns a link to the main SF page.

 #### !cipher name
-Shares link to the Serenes Forest Cipher page for the given character, if no name is provided it returns a link to the main Serenes Forest Cipher page.
+Shares a link to the Serenes Forest Cipher page for the given character, if no name is provided it returns a link to the main Serenes Forest Cipher page.

 #### !card code
 Shares an image to the given Cipher card, if no code is provided it returns an example.